zchsh/prism-functional/readme.md

 ## Plugins and hooks

 The proper version of PrismJS seems to have [a very robust plugin ecosystem](https://github.com/PrismJS/prism/tree/master/plugins).
 I have not attempted to recreate it in this "functional" version.
 I think it's probably possible, but I have much less experience with this kind of implementation, so I'm honestly not sure.
+I also haven't yet felt an acute need to use plugins.

 ## Background